 4) Gene manipulation (CRISPR).
 Discussion of background and applications.
 Activities: Give oral presentation on your protein of interest discussing domains and sites of interest and how you would plan an experiment to edit in amino acid mutations, or to add an epitope tag to your protein.
 Submit documentation on how you would: design guides for insertion into a Cas9 plasmid; design the template for homology directed repair; design the experiment for genotyping the knock-in.

 Teaching and learning methods

 Each work package will begin with a lecture on a molecular biology technique, and this will be followed up with a workshop where students will use electronic resources to design experiments.
-One work package will also include a lab session where students will test their own experiment to analyse expression of a gene of interest.

 |Total study time||150|